-Standards lie at the heart of information transfer and interoperability.
+Standards lie at the heart of information transfer, exchange, and use (interoperability).
 They provide the framework within which we browse the web, make online purchases, and even open and print this document.
-PDS standards ensure consistent description of planetary science data so that data providers1, programmers, and end-users all know what to expect when creating and working with PDS files.
+PDS standards ensure consistent description of planetary science data so that data providers, programmers, and end-users all know what to expect when creating and working with PDS files.
 Standards also guarantee that the data collected and archived today will still be readable and usable generations from now - a long-term return on today's investments made in flying planetary spacecraft and funding ground-based planetary research.